 Learning how to start a beehive is a rewarding experience that gives to your homestead year after year.
 When I got my first beehive, I had a basic understanding of bees, but I was inexperienced and far from where I needed to be.
 There’s a lot to learn about raising honey bees.
 I read books and papers in school, but I didn’t learn how to start a beehive until my bees arrived.
 Several months after getting my first hive we joined our local beekeeper’s association and had a more experienced beekeeper mentor me for a few months.

-This Beekeeping 101 series will walk you through the process of starting your first beehive – from gathering your equipment and installing your bees to extracting honey.
-This first article we will focus on how to start your hive, determining the best type of honey bee for your hive, gathering the right tools and equipment, and finding bee and beekeeping equipment suppliers.
+This Beekeeping 101 article will walk you through the process of starting your first beehive – from gathering your equipment and installing your bees to extracting honey.
+The first part of the article we will focus on how to start a beehive, determining the best type of honey bee for your hive, gathering the right tools and equipment, and finding bee and beekeeping equipment suppliers.
 These tips are applicable for anyone starting a beehive even if it’s a backyard beehive in the city.

 What Kind of Bees Should You Get?